 4. Transcultural Focus.
 We cultivate students' ability to apply their knowledge and skills to communicate, interact, and cooperate in meaningful ways with people from diverse backgrounds, cultures, faiths, linguistic groups, and nationalities.
+At the major level, students study at least one language at the advanced level (two courses), guaranteeing linguistic mastery and intercultural competence.
 Overall, we foster an inclusive and ecumenical environment both inside and outside of the classroom.